Triyuginarayan Temple – Sacred Wedding Destination of Lord Shiva and Parvati in Uttarakhand

 Q1.
 What is the significance of Triyuginarayan Temple?

-A: Triyuginarayan Temple is believed to be the divine site where Lord Shiva and Goddess Parvati were married.
-The eternal flame (Akhand Dhuni) at the temple has been burning since the time of their wedding, symbolizing eternal love and divine union.
+Ans: Triyuginarayan Temple is believed to be the sacred site where Lord Shiva and Goddess Parvati were married.
+The eternal flame (Akhand Dhuni) burning at the temple is said to have witnessed their wedding and symbolizes divine union and eternal love.

 Q2.
 Where is Triyuginarayan Temple located?

-A: Triyuginarayan Temple is located in the Rudraprayag district of Uttarakhand, near Sonprayag and about 25 km from Kedarnath.
+Ans: It is located in the Rudraprayag district of Uttarakhand, near Sonprayag, about 25 km from Kedarnath.
+It's nestled in the Himalayas and offers a tranquil spiritual atmosphere.

 Q3.
 How can I reach Triyuginarayan Temple?

-A: The temple can be reached via road from Sonprayag (12 km away) or by trekking.
-The nearest airport is Jolly Grant Airport, Dehradun, and the nearest railway station is Rishikesh.
+Ans: You can reach the temple by road from Sonprayag (12 km) or by trekking.
+The nearest airport is Jolly Grant Airport (Dehradun), and the closest railway station is Rishikesh.

 Q4.
 Can I get married at Triyuginarayan Temple?

-A: Yes, many Hindu couples choose to get married at Triyuginarayan Temple, following the traditions and rituals of the divine wedding of Lord Shiva and Parvati.
+Ans: Yes, Hindu couples often choose to get married here, following the customs and rituals of the divine wedding of Shiva and Parvati.
+It's one of the most spiritual wedding destinations in India.

 Q5.
 What is the best time to visit Triyuginarayan Temple?